Duan-JM/awesome-papers-fewshot/image_classification/README.md

 - [CVPR 2019] ([paper](https://arxiv.org/pdf/1904.05967.pdf) [code](https://github.com/ucbdrive/tafe-net)) TAFE-Net- Task-Aware Feature Embeddings for Low Shot Learning
     * Use a meta-learner to generate parameters for the feature extractor

-- [NIPS 2019] ([paper](https://arxiv.org/pdf/1810.07218.pdf) [code](https://github.com/renmengye/inc-few-shot-attractor-public)) Incremental Few-Shot Learning with Attention Attractor Networks
-    * Using normal way to pretrain the backbone on the base classes, then using the base class weights to fintune the classifier on the few-shot episodic network.
-    * Achieve the normal

 - [ICLR 2019 LEO Vinyals] (RECOMMENDED!) ([paper](https://arxiv.org/pdf/1807.05960.pdf) [code](https://github.com/deepmind/leo)) Meta-learning with latent embedding optimization
     * High dimensional problem is hard to solve in the low-data circumstances, so this work try to bypass the limitations by learning a data-dependent latent low-dimensional latent space of model parameters.